nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 The first step was creating a Fabric workspace.
 In this workspace is where all of the data and tools would be used.

-After downloading all of the CSV files available, a Lakehouse was created.
+After downloading all of the CSV files available, a **Lakehouse** was created.
 A Lakehouse, in simple terms, is storage for both Tables (structured) and Files (unstructured) data.
 The data in the created Lakehouse is available for every tool in the workspace.

 Uploading the files was done using the UI:

 ![Uploading Files](./images/lakehouse/lakehouse3.png "Fig. 1 - Uploading Files")

 Now that there was a Lakehouse with the CSV files, it was time to dig in, and get a first look at the data.
-To do that, a Notebook was created, using the UI, attaching the created lakehouse.
+To do that, we created a Notebook, using the UI, and attached the previously created lakehouse.

 ![Adding Lakehouse to Notebook](./images/lakehouse/lakehouse4.png "Fig. 2 - Adding Lakehouse to Notebook")